EthicalSource/phot-the-mobile-phone/src/_journals/the-kids-dont-have-email.md

   - Connection & Access
   - Culture & Behaviors
 year: 2018
+prompt: Describe a significant moment in your life that involved a mobile phone.
 media:
   thumbnail: /images/uploads/img_5155.jpeg
   alt: Scan of a handwritten participatory workshop contribution
   credit: A People's History of Tech
 source: Anonymous
 ---
-Share a significant moment in your life that involved a mobile phone:

 ## "THE KIDS 'DON'T HAVE EMAIL'"